 Boeing had planned to deliver the 787 in 2008, but construction delays, mechanical issues, and mounting production costs – partly due to supply chain and supply chain management problems – caused the project to fall years behind schedule.
 For example, Christopher Harress of IBT reported that workers in one Boeing plant were unhappy they were receiving defective, unfinished fuselages from employees in another Boeing facility.

 The company’s 787 eventually made its first commercial flight in 2011, but the plane continued to experience mechanical issues for years thereafter.
 In 2014, One Boeing engineer, according to The Seattle Times, blamed Boeing’s supplier management program because it had a lack of engineering expertise.

 “The supplier management organization (at Boeing) didn’t have diddly-squat in terms of engineering capability when they sourced all that work,” the engineer said.

-As you can see, it's critical companies take seriously how their supply chains can affect their business goals.
+As you can see, it’s critical companies take seriously how their supply chains can affect their business goals.
 Failing to do so can damage bottom lines in the form of reduced processing efficiency, price and cost increases, and fees and fines if they fail to follow strict supply chain parameters.
-Further it can give these businesses less of a competitive advantage because faulty practices restrict profits and waste money.
+Further, it can give these businesses less of competitive advantage because faulty practices restrict profits and waste money.

 Here are a few best practices all companies and their respective supply chain managers should consider if they want to stand toe-to-toe with competitors: